Skip to main contentSkip to footer

 profile photo of Jeremy Patrich

+Hello!
+My name is Jeremy Patrich, and I will be your instructor this term!
 The College of the Canyons and I am excited that you chose this course, and I am looking forward to getting to know you during the semester.
-Whether this course is hybrid or in-person, we will have lots of interaction via the pre-recorded chapter summaries and YouTube lectures, discussion boards, weekly announcements, emails, and even social networking!
-Remember, that regardless of the semester length, it will be the same amount of content and work, in other words, this means that there are the same amount of assignments and reading in a 4-week course as there is in a 16-week course.
+Whether this course is on-line, hybrid or in-person, we will have lots of interaction via the pre-recorded chapter summaries and YouTube lectures, discussion boards, weekly announcements, emails, and even social networking!
+Remember, that regardless of the semester length, it will be the same amount of content and work, in other words, this means that there are the same number of assignments and reading in a 4-week course as there is in a 16-week course.

 It is my goal for you to accomplish your academic goals, and I will provide you with a variety of resources including videos, podcasts, practice tests, study guides, and even extra credit to help you succeed.
-I aim to be very clear about deadlines, expectations, and course content.
 Do not hesitate to email me with any questions- and I look forward to sharing my course with you.

 Living in California, understanding its geography is really an important part of understanding the culture.
 Some topics covered are: